 It is not yet clear if existing EV models in Australia will be required to be retrofitted.

-Currently, the Infrastructure, Transport and Regional Development is developing a “Regulation Impact Statement” for the purpose of proposing a mandate for AVAS in Australia, after which the public will be invited to
+Currently, the Infrastructure, Transport and Regional Development is developing a “Regulation Impact Statement” for the purpose of proposing a mandate for AVAS in Australia, after which the public will be invited to make their own submissions.

 Any recommendations made will then be put out for a period of consultation before the final decision is made by the government whether to enact them.